corda/corda/network-management/README.md

    Save the parameters to `network-parameters.conf`

 ### 5. Load initial network parameters file for network map service
 A network parameters file is required to start the network map service for the first time.
-The initial network parameters file can be loaded using the `--update-network-parameter` flag.
+The initial network parameters file can be loaded using the `--update-network-parameters` flag.
 We can now restart the network management server with both doorman and network map service.
 ```
-java -jar doorman-<version>.jar --update-network-parameter network-parameters.conf
+java -jar doorman-<version>.jar --update-network-parameters network-parameters.conf
 ```